-We have examined the Summary of Contributions payable under the Schedules of Contributions to the Pension Plan of Savills in respect of the Plan year ended 31 March 2023 which is set out on page 38.
+We have examined the Summary of Contributions payable under the Schedule of Contributions to the Pension Plan of Savills in respect of the Plan year ended 31 March 2024 which is set out on page 35.

-In our opinion contributions for the Plan year ended 31 March 2023 as reported in the Summary of Contributions and payable under the Schedules of Contributions have in all material respects been from 1 April 2022 to 20 September 2022 at least in accordance with the Schedule of Contributions certified by the Plan Actuary on 21 January 2021 and subsequently been paid at least in accordance with the Schedule of Contributions certified by the Plan Actuary on 21 September 2022.
+In our opinion contributions for the Plan year ended 31 March 2024 as reported in the Summary of Contributions and payable under the Schedule of Contributions have, in all material respects, been paid at least in accordance with the Schedule of Contributions certified by the Plan Actuary on 21 September 2022.